This article has been archived and is no longer being updated. It may be out of date or otherwise inaccurate due to the passage of time.

 Breached is a very odd game.
 It has you playing an astronaut unfrozen on Mars trying to figure out what going on around him and to fix the shelter around you and then splits into two sections.
 Firstly a 3d first person survival and exploration mode where you pilot ground based drones to collect parts and mine minerals while trying to avoid anomalies that cause you to start to lose control of the drone when you get close to them.
 There are three different types of mineral that seem to group together by type and you’ll need all three to get the right blend to fuel your shelter.

 Once you get back with the three items your drone can carry you move to the second part of the game using a text menu system to experiment with the minerals and break down the parts.
-Hopefully the parts will break down to the components you need to fix the oxygen generator and the tests you do on the minerals will work out to give you good fuel.
-Breached gives you a chance to do a couple of things a day – take out a couple of drones or a drone followed by an experiment or two and then adds a eight day time limit before the oxygen totally runs out.
+Hopefully, the parts will break down to the components you need to fix the oxygen generator and the tests you do on the minerals will work out to give you good fuel.
+Breached gives you a chance to do a couple of things a day – take out a couple of drones or a drone followed by an experiment or two and then adds a eight-day time limit before the oxygen totally runs out.
 It’s a little frustrating and with a little practice and exploration turns into hoping that the parts break down into the components you need before you run out of time and die.
-For a little flavor and backstory there is a daily log that lets you make a few choices and click through hashtagged older partial entries to try and figure out what happened.
+For a little flavour and backstory, there is a daily log that lets you make a few choices and click through hashtagged older partial entries to try and figure out what happened.

 The game starts with confusion – why are you being woken, what’s happening and who am I?
 This sense of confusion extends to the UI and everything that goes on and that creates a very atmospheric game that feels like the start of something bigger but unfortunately fails to deliver it.